 22. Cyclones: In the event that a cyclone approaches the Exmouth area during the GAMEX tournament all fishing will be suspended once a ‘Yellow Alert’ has been declared or winds forecast exceed 26 knots.
 Fishing will recommence once the ‘All Clear’ has been given, provided sea conditions are deemed fishable by the committee.
 If no further fishing is possible, the leading boats/anglers at the time of the Yellow Alert will be declared the winners at the committee’s discretion.
-EGFC advise all competitors to have appropriate insurance for the event, including travel, accident and boat.
-This is the responsibility of the skipper and team, not EGFC.
+The EGFC advises all competitors to have appropriate insurance for the event, including travel, accident and boat.
+This is the responsibility of the skipper and team, not the EGFC.

 23. Cancellation: Please refer to our weather matrix for possible daily cancellations.
-Please see our Cancellation Policy for further details via our website: www.egfc.com.au
+Please see our cancellation policy for further details via our website: www.egfc.com.au

 24. Terms and Conditions: Please refer to our terms and conditions for the event located on our website: www.egfc.com.au

-25. Disclaimer: The EGFC committee reserves the right to change any rule, regulation or section which it believes will enhance the Tournament.
+25. Disclaimer: The EGFC Committee reserves the right to change any rule, regulation or section which it believes will enhance the Tournament.
 The EGFC takes no responsibility for loss or damage to competitor’s person, personal effects or vessel and competitors fish the tournament at their own risk.